 Foodal recommends We Got Nuts’ Raw Pecans, available from Amazon.
 These enormous pecan halves are grown, packed and sealed in Georgia and are of premium quality.
 They have a very good taste and they are definitely big enough to use in your baking and cooking endeavors.

 Heavy in monounsaturated fats that so good for heart health… but also among the highest in calories, so snack on these sparingly!

 Foodal recommends Mauna Loa Macadamias.
 We like these as they are grown and packed fresh in Hawaii, are quite large, and have the best taste of any that we’ve tried.

 Packed with selenium, which shows positive beneficial properties in cancer prevention, and can assist those with thyroid disease to increase their selenium intake without having to turn to various pills and capsules.
 If you don’t have a thyroid problem, you don’t want to overdo it on the selenium, so go easy on these.

 Foodal recommends Food to Live’s Brazil Nuts.
 Their offering is among the freshest, and is all natural as well as certified organic.

 A quick and easy recipe, these chewy granola bars are nutritious and make for a tasty snack.
-The dates add unprocessed sweetness while the walnuts and sunflower seeds add texture.
-And the cinnamon and orange zest adds a little extra zip of flavor.
+The dried apricots and cranberries add some chewiness and sweetness while the pistachios and two separate oats add texture.

-Made with pistachios, buttermilk, and sweet masala-style spices including warming and flavorful cardamom, these muffins are a true taste treat.
+Made with pistachios, buttermilk, and warming and flavorful ground cardamom, these homemade muffins are a true taste treat.
 And the simple recipe, with short preparation and cooking times, makes these spicy-sweet muffins even more enjoyable.

 Make batches of mixed nuts, granola bars or muffins on the weekend and you’ll be set for the week – prepared with healthy and nutritious snacks.